What Is a Virginia Quitclaim Deed?

 This differs from a warranty deed, which has a guarantee that the property is owned by the seller (grantor) and they are free to sell it to the buyer (grantee).

-Quitclaim deeds in Virginia are sometimes called “quit claims deeds,” “quick claim deeds,” or “quit claim deeds,” but these are wrong terms for the same document.
+Quitclaim deeds are sometimes called “quit claims deeds,” “quick claim deeds,” or “quit claim deeds,” but these are wrong terms for the same document.

 Important Laws & Requirements